TaisVieira/scRNAseqAnalysis/README.md

 # scRNAseqObjectCreation
-Pipeline for creating a Seurat object from a scRNAseq expression matrix.
+Scripts to create a Seurat object and analyze it.

+### objectCreation.R
+Uses the expression matrix outputed in the [scRNAseqProcessPipeline repository](https://github.com/TaisVieira/scRNAseqProcessPipeline) to create a Seurat object.